Give a dog or cat a break

-Please read below to find if you would be an ideal cat foster carer.
+You would be an ideal cat foster carer if you:

-• Must have some previous experience of cat ownership even if just as a child and be confident handling and picking up cats.
+• Have some previous experience of cat ownership even if just as a child and be confident handling and picking up cats.

-• Be able to keep in contact whilst a foster cat is in their care and provide updates via email, text or phone.
+• Are able to keep in contact whilst a foster cat is in your care and provide updates via email, text or phone.

-• Must be willing to permanently keep a foster cat indoors.
+• Are willing to permanently keep a foster cat indoors.

 • Any working pattern is OK but those who only work part time or shift patterns or work from home or unemployed are especially sought.
 Full time Mon-Fri workers will be considered, however please note that this limits the type of cat you can foster.